 The plugin uses window.requestAnimationFrame() to show the image as short as possible.
 But it still makes me blink every time the image is shown.
 So this approach is not very successful at influencing yourself subliminally – but you can still try to influence yourself with it!

 The code is on GitHub.
 To install it in Google Chrome you need to go to download the code from GitHub.
 Then go to chrome://extensions/, turn on developer mode, load unpacked extension, choose the ‘brainwash_yourself‘ folder.
 You can choose images via the plugin settings.
 Toggling the plugin on or off is supposed to work by clicking on the plugin icon, but that’s not really working.
-So you should turn if off in the plugin in chrome://extensions/.
+So you should turn off the plugin in chrome://extensions/.

 It’s almost 4 weeks since I released my Rapping.Reviews project.
 After about a year of hard work, crazy rap auditions and a long search for affordable and performant managed WordPress hosting the website is finally live.
 Check out the trailer!

 Rapping.Reviews automatically analyzes the reviews from Movies and TV Series and presents them in the form of a rap battle music video.
 Currently the site contains raps about more than 13.000 Movies and TV Series and automatically updates itself every day (provided that there are enough new IMDb reviews).
 You can read more about the concept on the About Rapping.Reviews page.

 Some raps work well, some don’t – that’s part of the joke.
 Personally I liked the rap from ‘50 Shades of Grey’, it’s quite a hefty battle!
 Especially the ending…